robhinds/food-science-site/science/_posts/2021-04-23-science-meat-muscles-bbq.md

 ---
 date: 2021-04-23
-title: The science of meat&#58; Impact of muscle groups on BBQ and cooking
+title: The science of meat&#58; The impact of muscle groups on BBQ and cooking
 categories:
 featured_image: /images/hangersteak.jpg
 image: /images/hangersteak.jpg